skjolber/json-log-filter/README.md

 # json-log-filter
 High-performance filtering of JSON.
 Reads, filters and writes JSON in a single pass — drastically increasing throughput compared to parse-then-serialize approaches.

+Each high-performance filter also has a Jackson-based equivalent.
+Pick and choose implementation to get the maximum performance.
 ## Quickstart

 ```java